Home / Aintree Bowl Tips, Odds & Runners 2027

 As always with the Grand National meeting, there will be plenty of offers coming out from Thursday onwards for Aintree’s races.
 We will update all of these on our dedicated betting offers page.

-Experience has often told here too: only one winner since 2014 has been younger than eight years old, with both Cue Card and Clan De Obeaux already into double figures by the time they won the 2016 and 2022 renewals respectively.
+Experience has often told here too: only two winners since 2014 have been younger than eight years old, with both Cue Card and Clan De Obeaux already into double figures by the time they won the 2016 and 2022 renewals respectively.
+However, this could be a trend turning given that Gaelic Warrior won as a seven-year-old last term.

 Aintree Bowl Horse Entries & Selections